 Phyllis Karas’ professional life took another turn, this time down a road she never expected to travel.
 A chance meeting with a gangster led her into the underground world of crime and her writing Street Soldier: My Life as an Enforcer for Whitey Bulger and the Boston Irish Mob, the story of a minor Irish mobster named Edward McKenzie, working under Boston mob boss James Whitey Bulger, who had been on the FBI Most Wanted List since 1994.
 From then on, she felt as if she had become the official biographer of the mob, evidenced by her next book.
 Brutal: The Untold Story of My Life Inside Whitey Bulger’s South Boston Mob, which made the New York Times Best Seller List and is now available in paperback.
 Her coauthor on this book, Kevin Weeks, was Whitey Bulger’s top lieutenant for 25 years.
 The success of Brutal, and the countless stories that were omitted from that book, led her to write a book of fiction with Weeks, entitled Where’s Whitey about the realistic experiences of the mobster’s 16 years on the run.
 In an incredible example of truth trumping fiction, Whitey was captured two days after Where’s Whitey.
 Her book HUNTED DOWN: The FBI’S Pursuit and Capture of Whitey Bulger was published in July 2015.

 Karas’ newest book is WOMEN OF SOUTHIE: Finding Resilience During Whitey Bulger’s Infamous Reign.
-WOMEN OF SOUTHIE was featured in a segment by WCVB-the ABC affiliate in the Boston, and in an article in the Boston Globe.
+WOMEN OF SOUTHIE was featured in a segment by WCVB-the ABC affiliate in the Boston, and in the Boston Globe.